jaireddjawed/Azlo-Node/README.md

 const azlo = require('azlo-node')('YOUR_API_KEY');

-// Will show all of the user's accounts with full numbers const accounts = await azlo.accounts.list({
+// Will show all of the user's accounts with full numbers shown const accounts = await azlo.accounts.list({
   unmask: true
 });